gvangool/docker-ceph-fuse/README.md

     ceph-fuse /data

 ### Note 1
 You need to add extra sys-capabilities to use fuse.
-Until I've figured out which ones exactly, run it with `--privileged`.
+You can always run it with `--privileged`.
+However this should be avoided, to run with a more restricted set use:

+    --cap-add mknod --cap-add sys_admin --device=/dev/fuse

 ### Note 2
 Thea idea was to share a mounted directory and share it via Docker's volume's